 A mournful song from the 1986 Top Country Countdown blared from a radio inside the Urbino’s south Florida shack.
+Momma was crumpled on the kitchen floor.
 Twelve-year-old Frankie chased the old man out onto a dilapidated wooden porch.
 The old man took another swig.
-Mom was crumpled on the kitchen floor.

 Frankie swung and connected with the old man’s back.